jjchoi08/jjchoi08.github.io/_posts/2017-3-5-Fifth_Post.md

 ```

 So I decided to try TfIdf instead.
 TfIdf is Term Frequency (Tf) + Inverse Document Frequency (Idf).
 It is used to reflect how important a word is to a document in a collection oor corpus.
-It combines the frequency and how rare the word appears and provide a score.
+It combines the frequency and how rare the word appears in a corpus and provides a score.

-I fit_transform the review corpus, which is a list of sets grouped by its business id and all reviews combined.
+I used fitted and transformed the review corpus, which is a list of sets grouped by its business id and all reviews combined.
 Then, I set ngram range as two so it would consider two combined words as well.
 Finally, the find_similarity function returns the index (business id + review text) and score (cosine similarity) in descending order.

 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer,TfidfTransformer, CountVectorizer